Krishna4241/Weather-App/README.md

   Background Images: Unsplash

-## License
+# License
-    This software is available under the following licenses:
+    This software is available under the following licenses
     * MIT